 - Work hard.
 Be loyal.
 Be a professional.

 - What you do does not define who you are.

 - There is no TRUTH, only a collection of truths.

 - Respect the normal curve.
 Each of us can do a lot of things pretty well, some things not-so-well, and a few things exceptionally well.

 - The purpose of assessment is to improve instruction.

-I serve as President of the Society for Arts Entrepreneurship Education (SAEE), a remarkable organization that brings together innovators from music, visual arts, theatre, dance, and other creative fields.
+I serve as Past President of the Society for Arts Entrepreneurship Education (SAEE), a remarkable organization that brings together innovators from music, visual arts, theatre, dance, and other creative fields.
 At the University of Memphis, I also serve on numerous committees and advise doctoral, master’s, and undergraduate students in music education.

 Check out these kind words about my work in the Massachusetts Music Educators Association Journal!